 8- Shut off anything that you might be doing during your writing time that isn't writing.
 Facebook.
 Email.
 Livejournal.
 Youtube.
 Kittiessmokinghashpipes/tumblr.
 Whatever it is, close the window.
 Turn off the wireless if it's too tempting, and go somewhere without signal if that's too tempting.
 If you sit there and really stare at the screen, the first seven steps will probably help you.
 However, if "staring at the screen" really means letting yourself get so fucking distracted that you can't hear your own thoughts, you'll never escape the block.

 Epilogue- If you literally cannot write after all these steps, try this: This will jump start your engine, but it's not going to help if you haven't done the other steps.
-Take out a book you write and just start typing what you see on the page.
+Take out a book you like, written in a style close to your own (or what you wish was your own), and just start typing what you see on the page.
 After a few minutes your brain will be "out ahead" of the typing.
 Then let your own thoughts edge into your writing.
 This is a trick that will break a "RIGHT NOW" block, but like a car that has to be jump started, eventually you have to do the real servicing.

 That's it.
 Do those things for a few months and I can almost promise you--unless you have certain linguistic learning disabilities or a very strong will not to work (which I don't think you have, Sophia, since you sit for three hours)--that you will be writing easily and fluidly every time you sit down.

 The trouble is most people won't do these things.
 They find excuses not to do morning writing.
 They believe they "can handle" having Facebook open while they write.
 The legions who think they don't need to write every day send me hate mail nearly weekly.
 And for some, they can find other roads to unlocking the flow of words (though many continue to scratch their heads about why the creative flow is so sporadic.)
 But these are tried, tested, and approved methods, so if you stick with them, it should go well.